Post 58 Advisors

 Jacob Case

-Jacob joined the Post when he was a sophomore in high school and was inspired to do as many trips as he could.
+Jacob is Associate Director of Post 58.
+He joined the Post when he was a sophomore in high school and was inspired to do as many trips as he could.
 He has spent a lot of time struggling to improve his rock climbing skills and has bailed off the Nose of El Capitan twice.
 After college he had the privilege of living in Wyoming working for Teton Science Schools, teaching kids about the wonder of science and nature.
 Jacob loves nothing more than an adventure with his friends and hopes to give Postees the skills they need to pursue their own passions and adventures.

 Timothy Cedarleaf